Reagan1311/DABNet/README.md

 #### Testing

-- the trained models of training process can be found at [here](https://github.com/xiaoyufenfei/LEDNet/save/).
-This may not be the best one, you can train one from scratch by yourself or Fine-tuning the training decoder with  model encoder pre-trained on ImageNet, For instance
+- After training, the checkpoint will be saved at `checkpoint` folder.
 ```
 python test.py --dataset ${camvid, cityscapes} --checkpoint ${CHECKPOINT_FILE}
 ```